Plant-based meat

 The plant-based meat business

-• Germany leads the market, with sales totalling €1.9 billion in 2022.
-The UK is in second place at €964 million.
+• Germany leads the market, with sales totalling €2.2 billion in 2023.

 Woman prepares food at plant-based cafe